SimonDarksideJ/SimonDarksideJ.github.io/_posts/2012-06-29-c-programming-overview-continued-classes.markdown

 * * *

 ### 1. Definition of a Class

 A class is a data structure.
 It may contain data, functions, and nested types.
 Data members include constants and fields.
 Function members include methods, operators, events, properties, indexers, instance constructors, destructors and static constructors.
-A class support inheritance, which is a mechanism that allows a derived class to extend and specialise a base class.
+A class support inheritance, which is a mechanism that allows a derived class to extend and specialize a base class.

 * * *

 ### 2. Class Declaration

 A _class-declaration_ is a _type-declaration_ that declares a new class.
 It consists of an optional set of _attributes_, followed by an optional set of _class-modifiers_, followed by the keyword class and an _identifier_ that names the class, followed by an optional _class-base_ specification, followed by a _class-body_, and optionally followed by a semicolon.

 ### 2.1.
 Class Modifiers

 A _class-declaration_ may optionally include a sequence of class modifiers_: new, public, protected, internal, private, abstract, and sealed._ In a class declaration, if the same modifier appears multiple times, it results in a compiler time error.
 The _new_ modifier is permitted on nested classes.
 It specifies that the class hides an inherited member by the same name.
 If the _new_ modifier appears on a class declaration that is not a nested class declaration, it results in a compile-time error.
 The _public, protected, internal_, and _private_ modifiers control the accessibility of the class.

 ### 2.2.
 Abstract Classes

 The _abstract_ modifier indicates that a class is incomplete and that it is intended only as a base class.
 An abstract class cannot be instantiated directly.
 Using the _new_ operator on an abstract class is a compile-time error.
 An abstract class can contain abstract members and it cannot be sealed.

 ### 2.3.
 Sealed Classes

 The _sealed_ modifier prevents derivation from a class.
 If a sealed class is specified as the base class of another class, it generates a compile-time error.
 A sealed class cannot be an abstract class.

 ### 2.4.
 Base Classes